Context-dependent communication under environmental constraints: Simulation results

 \section{Simulation results}

-We run our model in the world where all objects have $2$ categorical properties, both with $3$ possible values.
+We ran our model in the world where all objects have $2$ categorical properties, both with $3$ possible values.
 For illustration purposes, we can consider them as shape and colour.
 The context size was set to $3$.
+The context was entirely random, that is, each object appeared in the context with equal probability and, consequently, so did every possible object combination.
+The target, too, was selected from the context at random.

 We tested our models in two main conditions: with unlimited vocabulary and with a vocabulary size penalty.
 The experiments were carried out with both T and TC~senders (see section \ref{sec:contextual_model}), paired with the same receiver type.
 We ran each simulation $10$ times for $50k$ iterations.
 The exact model hyperparameters used in both experiments and final metric values are specified in Appendix \ref{appendix}.